dmuth/splunk-yelp-reviews/README.md

 ## Running The App

-- `bash SPLUNK_START_ARGS=--accept-license bash <(curl -s https://raw.githubusercontent.com/dmuth/splunk-yelp-reviews/master/go.sh) ./urls.txt`
+- `SPLUNK_START_ARGS=--accept-license bash <(curl -s https://raw.githubusercontent.com/dmuth/splunk-yelp-reviews/master/go.sh) ./urls.txt`
    - This will download reviews from Yelp, and then start Splunk.
 The file `urls.txt` should contain one URL per line, and each URL should be a venue's page on Yelp <a href="https://www.yelp.com/biz/john-henrys-pub-ardmore">such as this one</a>.
 This does not use the API, because the API only returns like 3 reviews, which is silly.
 Instead, I grab the page contents and use <a href="https://www.crummy.com/software/BeautifulSoup/bs4/doc/">Beautiful Soup</a> to parse the HTML contents.
 - Go to <a href="https://localhost:8000/">https://localhost:8000/</a>, log in with the password you set, and you'll see the Yelp Reviews Dashboard.